Docker exec: How to Run Commands in a Docker Container

 Docker is an open-source platform that enables developers to automate application deployment, scaling, and management using containerization.
 Docker exec is a command used in the Docker containerization platform to execute a command within a running Docker container.
 It allows users to run commands inside a container and interact with the processes running within that container.

 The platform can work in just about any environment.
 For example, you can install Docker on a VPS and run it on Linux, Windows, or even macOS.
-The only thing you need to do is research the exact steps to configure it properly.
+If you're a macOS user, check macOS versions list to verify that your operating system is compatible with Docker.
+Once you've confirmed compatibility, the only thing you need to do is research the exact steps to configure it properly.

 How to use docker exec?